Peninsula Medical Center (Marquette)

 Dr. Lehtinen, born and raised in the Upper Peninsula of Michigan, obtained his undergraduate training at Michigan Technological University in Houghton, Michigan, graduating with honors.
 He attended Wayne State University in Detroit for his Medical degree.
 He completed his family practice residency training at St. John Hospital in Detroit, where he served as chief resident.

-- MIOSHA Compliance Exams: hazmat, asbestos, respirator clearance
+- MIOSHA Compliance Exams: hazmat, asbestos, silica, lead and respirator clearance

 - Vision screening

 - X-rays and B-reads